14 Wedding Mindset Shifts That Will Change How You Plan (...In the Best Way)

 Let that be your anchor.

-I know it’s easy to get swept up in the details, the trends, the expectations.
+I know how easy it is to get swept up in the details, the trends ...the expectations.

 But these mindset shifts?